PhilipYip1988/python-tutorials/007_programming_constructs_with_code_blocks/readme.md

 ![img_162](./images/img_162.png)

 Notice there is no cell output as there is no return statement.
-When the function call is assigned to a variable, its value will be ```NoneType```:
+When the function call is assigned to a variable, its value will be NoneType:

 ```
 empty = nothing()